necroave/oled_ip/README.md

 ## Configuratioin:
 Create a config.yaml file with screen and commands sections.
+You can specify global_refresh_timeout for update all strings, or specify refresh_time for every string if needed.
 ```yaml
 screen:
   width: 128            # OLED display width in pixels